nickchops/dpi/README.md

 If using https://github.com/nickchops/MarmaladeQuickVirtualResolution you need to divide by the scale to position something by real world units. e.g.

-        local moveBy = 3 * ppi/vr.scale --3 inches on the screen in user space
+        local moveBy = 3 * ppi/virtualResolution.scale --gives 3 inches on the screen in user space

 ------------------------------------------------------------------------------------------
 All code is provided under the MIT license unless stated otherwise: